avaframe/AvaFrame/docs/moduleCom1DFA.rst

   - only one file per parameter allowed
   - if ``meshCellSize`` is different from simulation ``meshCellSize`` fields will be remeshed
   - only used if ``frictionModel`` is set to ``spatialVoellmy``

+* one ``_cropshape.shp`` shape file (in Inputs/POLYGONS)

+  - provides a polygon located inside the DEM to define area for report plots of peak fields (bounds of polygon)
+  - if not provided peak fields are shown for the extent where peak field values are nonzero